JoshSchramm94/validateHOT/README.md

 Since *CBC’s* are applied more commonly compared to *ACBC* and *MaxDiff*, we will provide an example with a *CBC*.
-Let us begin with a *CBC* where all of the attributes are part-worth coded and we do not use any interpolation.
+Let us begin with a *CBC* where all of the attributes are part-worth coded and no interpolation was applied.
 Let us load the `cbc` data frame for this example (Sablotny-Wackershauser et al. 2024).

 ``` r
 data(cbc)